mai-alaa/Easy-Browse/README.md

 - Fork the repo, create a feature branch, and submit a pull request
 - Follow existing code style and include tests where applicable

-## License

-No `LICENSE` file was found in the repository.
-Add a license file (for example, `MIT`) if you intend to allow reuse.
-Until a LICENSE is added, the repository has no explicit open-source license.

 ## Maintainers / Contact

 - Maintainer: `mai-alaa` (GitHub: https://github.com/mai-alaa)

----

-If you'd like, I can:
-- add example screenshots under `docs/screenshots/` and wire them into the README
-- add a recommended `LICENSE` (MIT) and create the `LICENSE` file
-- create a short contributing guide `CONTRIBUTING.md`

-Thank you for building Easy Browse — let me know what to add next!